petegore/Symfony4WinDock/README.md

 # Symfony4 Windows Docker config

-The current repository gives you a Docker config to run a Symfony4 application, but I also added some dev tools like Coke, or Make, in a separate container.
+The current repository gives you a Docker config to run a Symfony4 application.

 ## What do you need ?
 To run this, you need to have Docker for Windows and Docker-Compose installed.
 And that's it.

+## Installation
+If you already have a Symfony4 application, just clone the `docker/` folder and the `docker-compose.yml` file.

+If you want to start a new Symfony4 project you can clone everything, and then read the last part of the README : "Instantiate Symfony4"

 ## Run it !
 Just run the following commands on the folder root :